curl/everything-curl/curl.md

 Back in 1996, [Daniel Stenberg](http://daniel.haxx.se/) was writing an IRC bot on his spare time.
-An automated program that would offer services for the participants in a chatroom deducted to Amiga on the IRC network EFnet, when he came to think that it would be fun to get some updated currency rates and have his bot offer a service online for the chat room users to get current exchange rates.
+An automated program that would offer services for the participants in a chatroom dedicated to the Amiga computer (#amiga on the IRC network EFnet), when he came to think that it would be fun to get some updated currency rates and have his bot offer a service online for the chat room users to get current exchange rates.
 To ask the bot "please exchange 200 USD into SEK" or similar.

 In order to have the provided exchange rates as accurate as possible, the bot would download the rates daily from a web site that was hosting them.
 A small